Skrekulko/bleichenbacher/README.md

 ##### RSA Sizes

-Due to the limitations of the Crypto module from PyCryptodome, the minimal required size for RSA is 256.
+Due to the limitations of the Crypto library from PyCryptodome, the minimal required size for RSA is 256.
 As usual, the bigger the RSA size, the more it takes to crack it, so don't expect to break RSA-4096 in a few seconds.

 ```python
 # RSA Sizes